vihanb/babel-plugin-loop-optimizer/README.md

 }
 ```

-This is required since it is not possible to determine an object's type at runtime.
+This is required since it is not possible to determine an object's type at compile-time.

 ## Example